Brevard’s Chapel Vision

 Enhancements to landscaping, drainage, parking, and surrounding natural areas.

-Once restored, Brevard’s Chapel will be a protected architectural and cultural landmark that reopens as an active community space, offering:Sunday chapel services
+Once restored, Brevard’s Chapel will be a protected architectural and cultural landmark reopening with Sunday services and an active community space, we’re calling “Roots and STEMs,” honoring the history and recognizing the future.

-These uses ensure the chapel remains cared for, accessible, and meaningful to the community it has long served..
+These uses ensure the chapel remains cared for, accessible, and meaningful to the community it has long served.